Galionix/react-project-boilerplate/scaffolding README.md

 },
 ]
 ```
-5. Exclude templates folder from typescript checking in tsconfig.json:
+5. (per each new workspace)  Exclude templates folder from typescript checking in tsconfig.json:
 ```
 {